 If you promise something by a certain date, deliver it, or risk losing the story AND the contact.
 It is very hard to reengage the media contact when you overpromise and do not deliver.

-We all make mistakes, but PR mistakes in today’s world stay on the Internet and dog your company.
-Putting your best PR foot forward and getting it right the first time will help your company achieve its PR goals.
+Putting your best PR foot forward and getting it right the first time will help your company achieve its PR goals, which support investment, marketing, and sales activities as well.